bua-dns/omeka-s-dockerized/README.md

 PMA_PORT=819X
 OMEKA_S_PORT=811X
 ```
 PMA_PORT and OMEKA_S_PORT **must** be unique on the server the instance is running on.
-So, if you plan to ran multiple instances of Omeka S in Docker containers, make shure to count the ports up properly.
+So, if you plan to run multiple instances of Omeka S in Docker containers, make shure to count the ports up properly.
 A good practice is to name consistantly:

 ```shell
 ### Docker